sanekmihailow/My_guide_instructions/test_and_remove/Manage Block size/disks/Resize_disk_without_reboot.md

 Last sector, +sectors or +size{K,M,G} (2048-314572799, default 314572799):
 Using default value 314572799
 Partition 1 of type Linux and of size 150 GiB is set

+Created a new partition 1 of type 'Linux filesystem' and of size 161.1 GB.
+Do you want to remove the signature?
+[Y]es/[N]o: N

 Command (m for help): p